 Brief: Henry would like a copy-editor to help him polish the manuscript and get it ready for the next step on its publishing journey.
 The text is in good shape.

-Deadline: Henry would like the marked-up document back as soon as possible, but is happy to wait for a quality copy-edit.
+Deadline: Henry would like the edited document back as soon as possible, but is happy to wait for quality work.
 I book the project in for a three-week slot, beginning at the start of the next month.

 Cost: £1,125.
 Henry pays £375 to book my time and the remaining £750 when he receives the marked-up document.